-- Shareholders should note that it is possible that, pursuant to requests made by shareholders of the Company under Section 527 of the Act, the Company may be required to publish on a website a statement setting out any matter relating to.
-(1) the audit of the Company's accounts (including the Auditor's Report and the conduct of the audit) that are to be laid before the AGM; or (ii) any direumstance connected with an auditor of the Company ceasing to hold office. since the previous meeting at which annual accounts and reports were laid in accordance with Section 437 of the Act.
-The Company may not require the shareho ders requesting any such website publication to pay its expenses in complying with Sections 527 or 528 of the of the Act.
-Where the Company is required to place a statement on a website under Section 527 of the Act, it must forward the statement to the Company's auditor not later than the time when It makes the statement available on the website The business which may be dealt with at the AGM.
-Includes any statement that the Company has been required under Section 527 of the Act to publish on a website - 4 Any corporation which is a member of the Company can appoint one or more corporate representatives who may exercise on its behalf all of its powers as a member provided that they do not do so in relation to the same shares - The right to appoint a proxy does not apply to persons whose shares are held on their behalf by another person and who have been nominated to receive communication from the Company in accordance with Section 146 of the Act (Nominated Persons).
-Nominated Persons may have a right under an agreement with the registered shareholder who holds shares on their behalf to be appointed (or to have someone eise appointed) as a proxy.
-A ternativery, if nominated persons do not have such a right, or do not wish to exercise it they may have a right under such an agreement to give instructions to the person holding the shares as to the exercise of voting rights.
+- Shareholders should note that it is possible that, pursuant to requests made by shareholders of the Company under Section 527 of the Act, the Company may be required to publish on a website a statement setting out any matter relating to (i) the audit of the Company's accounts (including the Auditor's Report and the conduct of the audit) that are to be laid before the AGM or (i') any circumstance connected with an auditor of the Company ceasing to hold office since the previous meeting at which annual accounts. and reports were laid in accordance with Section 437 of the Act.
+The Company may not require the shareholders requesting any such website publication to pay its expenses in complying with Sections 527 or 528 of the of the Act.
+Where the Company is required to place a statement on a website under Section 527 of the Act.
+It must forward the statement to the Company's auditor not later than the time when it makes the statement available on the website.
+The business which may be dealt with at the AGM includes any statement that the Company has been required under Section 527 of the Act to publish on a webs te - 4 Any corporation which is a member of the Company can appoint one or more corporate representatives who may exercise on its benaif all of its powers as a member provided that they do not do so in relation to the same shares. - The right to appoint a proxy does not apply to persons whose shares are held on their behalf by another person and who have been nominated to receive communication from the Company in accordance with Section 146 of the Act (Nominated Persons I Nominated Persons may have all ght under an agreement with the registered shareholder who holds shares on their behalf to be appointed (or to have someone else appointed i as a proxy.
+A ternatively if nominated persons do not have such a right under such an agreement to give instructions to the person holding the shares as to the exercise of voting rights.

-CREST members who wish to appoint a proxy or proxies through the CREST electronic proxy appointment service may do so for the AGM to be held on 20 July 2023 and any adjournment(s). thereof by using the procedures described in the CREST Manual CREST personal members or other CREST sponsored members, and those CREST members who have appointed a voting service provider should refer to their CREST sponsors or voting service provider(s), who will be able to take the appropriate action on their behalf.
-In order for a proxy appointment or instruction made by means of CREST to be valid, the appropriate CREST message (a 'CREST Proxy Instruction') must be properly authenticated in accordance with Euroclear UK & Ire and Limited's specifications and must contain the information required for such instructions, as described in the CREST Manual.
-The message must be transmitted so as to be received by the Company's agent, Computershare Investor Services PLC (CREST Participant ID: 3RA50), no later than 48 hours before the time appointed for the meeting.
-For this purpose, the time of receipt will be taken to be the time (as determined by the time stamp applied to the message by the CREST Application Host) from which the Company's agent is able to retrieve the message by enquiry to CREST in the manner prescribed by CREST
+CREST members who wish to appoint a proxy or proxies through the CREST electronic proxy appointment service may do so for the AGM to be held on 20 July 2023 and any adjournment(s) thereof by using the procedures described in the CREST Manual CREST personal members or other CREST sponsored members, and those CREST members who have appointed a voting service provider should refer to their CREST sponsors or voting service provider(s), who will be able to take the appropriate action on their behalf.
+In order for a proxy appointment or instruction made by means of CREST to be valid, the appropriate CREST message (a 'CREST Proxy Instruction') must be properly authenticated in accordance with Euroclear UK & Ireiand Limited's specifications and must contain the information required for such instructions, as described in the CREST Manual.
+The message must be transmitted so as to be received by the Company's agent, Computershare Investor Services PLC (CREST Participant ID 3RA50), no later than 48 hours before the time appointed for the meeting.
+For this purpose, the time of receipt will be taken to be the time (as determined by the time stamp applied to the message by the CREST Application Host) from which the Company's agent is able to retrieve the message by enquiry to CREST in the manner prescribed by CREST.